2019-Spring-CSC-386/p00-project-1-brown-bois/README.md

 http://playground.arduino.cc/Code/Time - Arduino code for finding the time. https://learn.adafruit.com/tmp36-temperature-sensor/using-a-temp-sensor - Code for temperature sensor to behave as a thermometer.

+https://steps2make.com/2017/09/text-speech-arduino/     - tried this library to convert text to speech but it didn't work.

+https://1sheeld.com/shields/text-to-speech-shield/ --- by looking at example here, we will try on 1Sheeld

 ## Final Self-Evaluations